katerysh/univerating/README.md

 # Univerating
 # Description
-This tool consists of two parts.//
+This tool consists of two parts.

 * PageRank is the ranking using the algorithm of the reference ranking PageRank.
 As parameters for ranking, is used data by the respective pages of the universities from Wikipedia.